The Bank of England Base Rate has been set at 0.50%.

 The Base Rate is used by banks and building societies to set their interest rates on their mortgage and savings products.
-Each month the Bank of England’s Monetary Policy Committee decide whether this rate should be changed.
+The Bank of England’s Monetary Committee decide whether this rate should be changed.
 If it does change this can affect the interest rate you pay on your mortgage or receive on your savings.

 Metro Bank offer a number of variable rate mortgages, loans and savings products.
 This means that if the Base Rate is changed the interest rate you pay or receive may go up or down.
 The table outlines the possible scenarios.